Categories

 Lock Screen Advertising

 The implementation of lock screen advertising is relatively more complex, requiring a background service to listen to the system’s boot, unlock, lock screen, and other broadcasts to replace the system’s lock screen interface with advertising content.
-It also uses the notification bar, desktop widgets as advertising spaces, but all require the user to apply for authorization to disturb the user.
+It also uses the notification bar, and desktop widgets as advertising spaces, but all require the user to apply for authorization to disturb the user.
 With the update of the Android system, the management of background resident tasks will only be more stringent.
 Compared with other forms of advertising, such as TV and outdoor advertising, lock screen advertising has a lower cost and is easy to measure the effect, so it is favored by advertisers.

 Chinese users spend a long time on the mobile Internet every day on average, and frequent lock and unlock operations increase the exposure opportunities of lock screen advertising.
 Chinese users have a relatively high acceptance of lock screen advertising, especially when it can provide some instant information or small rewards.